ompandey07/FinixLog/Readme.md

 ## **Installation Guide**

-To set up EasyLogs on your local machine:
+To set up FinixLog on your local machine:

 ### Prerequisites
 - Python 3.8 or above